-Health-promotion programs at hospitals and fitness centers
+Health-promotion programs at hospitals

-Our members also receive substantial discounts on programs at many local hospitals and fitness centers.
+Our members also receive substantial discounts on programs at many local hospitals.
 You can choose from a number of current topics, including aging, men's health, women's health, nutrition and weight control, safety and prevention, smoking cessation, sports nutrition, stress management, and yoga and meditation.

-For a list of participating hospitals and fitness centers, call Member Services at 1.800.818.8589.
+For a list of participating hospitals, call Member Services at 1.800.818.8589.
 To obtain your wellness discounts, present your US Family Health Plan member ID card when you register for one of the programs.
 If you sign up by phone, be sure to tell the person who takes your call that you are a member of US Family Health Plan.